kevinhutton/build-at-scale-docs/source/index.rst

 	2. **Reduce build time**

-NetApp Snapshots for the CI data volumes allows developers to run incremental builds over full builds.
-Full builds are time consuming.
+NetApp Snapshots and Flexclones for the CI data volumes allows developers to clone copies of the latest builds and merge the changes with their own incremental changes.
-Incremental builds allow developers to test the changes quickly in their workspaces and provides consistency to the builds with reduced build times.
+Incremental builds allow developers to test and merge the changes quickly in their workspaces and provides consistency to the builds with reduced build times.

 	3. **Cloud-IDE integretion**